How to Clone SSD to Larger SSD in Windows 10/8/7

 3. How to Clone SSD to Another in Linux?

-The cloning method of Windows can not directly apply to the Linux operating system, but we also have an article tutorial for you to clone a Linux hard drive to SSD without reinstalling, which involves a command method.
+The cloning method of Windows can not be directly applied to the Linux operating system, but we also have an article tutorial for you to clone a Linux hard drive to SSD without reinstalling, which involves a command method.

 EaseUS Disk Copy